wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

    BTW, the wrapping token can be revoked (just like any other token) to minimize risk of unauthorized access (especially in a "Break Glass" stop-loss action after a breach).

-   5. <strong>database</strong> contains SQL to 1- create the database, 2- populate with data, 3- define roles
+   <strong>database</strong> contains SQL to 1- create the database, 2- populate with data, 3- define roles

-   NOTE: PostgreSQL is used in this sample, but Vault also works with MySQL, Microsoft SQL Server, etc.

    * <strong>secure-service</strong> - a simulated 3rd party (mock) service that responds to calls authenticated by a static API key sent as the value to the <strong>X-Vault-Token</strong> HTTP header of the call.

       The response is 200 from GET & LIST and 204 from POST, PUT, DELETE.